Iquitos: Transport

+Road

 Iquitos has a personality very different from the rest of Peru and even different from other South-American Amazonian cities.
 The streets of Iquitos are dominated by more than 25,000 auto rickshaws or motokars, known in the rest of Peru under the name of mototaxi, and for foreigners as auto rickshaw or tuk-tuk, providing taxi service.
 The buses are large vehicles made of wood with direct routes.

+Maritime

 Iquitos is widely regarded as the largest inland city that is inaccessible by road.
-Air and river transport are the main means for entry or exit of people and goods to the city, since the cost of living in this city is generally higher than the Peruvian standard.
-It is considered that Iquitos is the second most expensive city in Peru after Cusco.
+Air and river transport are the main means for entry or exit of people and goods to the city, and thus the cost of living in this city is generally higher than the Peruvian standard.
+Iquitos is considered the second most expensive city in Peru after Cusco.
 A proposed road link to Sarameriza, to be completed by 2021, would connect Iquitos to the country's road network.

+Air

 The city has renewed Crnl.
 FAP Francisco Secada Vignetta International Airport where domestic and international flights operate.
 In the domestic terminal there are routes from Lima and other Peruvian provinces.
 While in the international terminal there are flights from/to Panama City on Wednesdays and Saturdays with Copa Airlines also connecting from/to USA, Mexico, Canada, Central America & Caribbean, Colombia, Ecuador, Venezuela and Brazil.
-There are between 8 to 9 daily flights to Iquitos from Lima, some make intermediate stops in Pucallpa and Tarapoto.
+There are between 8 and 9 daily flights to Iquitos from Lima, some make intermediate stops in Pucallpa and Tarapoto.
 Air routes are served by four companies: LAN Perú, Peruvian Airlines, Star Perú and Copa Airlines.
 The direct flight between Lima and Iquitos takes 1 hour and 45 minutes.
 Copa Airlines provides international flights to the city with Panama and the Americas from 14 July 2012.
 Since June 2011, the Central Government of Peru provided two de Havilland Canada DHC-6 Twin Otter for operations across the region.